Stoney & Meatloaf (band): Breakup

 The album was released on CD in 2017. "(I'd Love to Be) As Heavy as Jesus" was released on a Gospel CD compilation, Key to the Kingdom.
 (According to Meat Loaf on his VH1 Storytellers live album, he auditioned for Jim Steinman with this song.)
 Both singles appear on CD as part of The Complete Motown Singles series, on volumes 11A: 1971 and 11B: 1971.

-The album is being released on CD for the first time in remastered 2-disc form by Real Gone Music and Second Disc Records in 2022.
-The release will contain a selection of bonus tracks including new mixes of the additional songs originally released on the 1978 reissue of the album, as well as both sides of Stoney's solo single for Motown, as well as unreleased outtakes from those sessions.
+The album was released on CD for the first time in remastered 2-disc form by Real Gone Music and Second Disc Records in 2022.
+The release introduced a selection of bonus tracks including new mixes of the additional songs originally released on the 1978 reissue of the album, as well as both sides of Stoney's solo single for Motown, and unreleased outtakes from those sessions.